 Finding the right training pace

-3) Run with a heart rate monitor, where you set your personal training zones, which give alarms when your chosen training zone is exceeded.
+With an HRM you can set your personal training zones, which give alarms when your chosen training zone is exceeded.
 Today, almost all watches have GPS built-in and where you can upload your training data online by using ex.
 Garmin Connect or Strava etc. after the run and analyze your pace, heart rate, and much more if it interests you.
 This also means you can use these opportunities as a training diary, where you note a lot of things as needed in the cloud.
 The preferred training zone should be between 65 – 75% of the heart rate reserve as a beginner.

 When you run, happens a gradual transformation of your body and it is not just the waist that gets narrower, because running increases your metabolism.
 In fact, there are huge improvements in especially heart and lung functions, as well as in tendons and muscle cells.